How We Build One of the Largest B2B E-commerce Platforms in the World

 As you might anticipate, in B2B e-commerce platform projects, coding represents the most substantial portion of the work.
 In most instances, highly skilled developers are required, particularly for integrations with other IT systems, which can be numerous.

 But how long does it take to complete a project’s scope?
-In the small project we completed for the Latvian pharmaceutical company, we spent several months writing code based on predefined Terms of Reference (TOR).
-Every 6 to 12 months, the client submits requests for minor enhancements that require tens or hundreds of hours to implement.
+In the small project we completed for the Latvian pharmaceutical company, we spent several months writing code based on a predefined Terms of Reference (TOR).
+Now, every 6 to 12 months, the client submits requests for minor enhancements that require tens or hundreds of hours to implement.

 For our large-scale project with Kia, we’ve been engaged in continuous programming now for several years.
 Every month, we undertake new tasks for this corporation’s internal customers, which include its various departments and divisions.